 After you call 9-1-1, the 9-1-1 operator may recommend that you take an aspirin.
 He or she can make sure that you don't have an allergy to aspirin or a condition that makes using it too risky.
 If the 9-1-1 operator doesn't talk to you about taking an aspirin, the emergency medical technicians or the physician in the Emergency Department will give you an aspirin if it's right for you.

 Taking aspirin isn't advised during a stroke, because not all strokes are caused by blood clots.
 Most strokes are caused by clots, but some are caused by ruptured blood vessels.
 Taking aspirin could potentially make these bleeding strokes more severe.

-The best way to know if you’re a candidate for aspirin therapy is to ask your healthcare provider.
+The best way to know if you can benefit from aspirin therapy is to ask your health care provider.
 You should not start aspirin on your own.